Masking requirement continues in California health care settings.

-Article updated July 22 to reflect the most current number and locations of cases.
+Article updated Aug.
+23 to reflect the most current number and locations of cases.
 For ongoing case updates, visit the CDPH webpage on monkeypox.

 Although the California Department of Public Health states that “the risk of monkeypox to the public is currently very low based on the information available,” cases of the viral disease, which can spread through respiratory droplets at close range, are increasing in California.